KatieBellz/About-me/README.md

-## Hola, World!👋👋 I am Kathy Rodriguez
-A passionate Full Stack Innovator.
+## Hola, World!👋👋 I am a passionate Full Stack Innovator.

 # 💫 About Me:
-* 🔭 Currently, I'm pursuing a BSc in  Computer Engineering.
+* 🔭 Currently, I'm pursuing Computer Engineering and Biology.
 * 🌱 I'm currently learning Ethical Hacking.
 * 👯 I'm looking to collaborate on Security in AI and Machiner Learning projects.
 * 🤔 I'm looking for help with AI projects.